dotnet/runtime/src/libraries/System.Resources.Writer/README.md

 - [x] [We consider PRs that target this library for new source code analyzers](../../libraries/README.md#secondary-bars)

 ## Deployment
 [System.Resources.Writer](https://www.nuget.org/packages/System.Resources.Writer) is included in the shared framework.
+The package does not need to be installed into any project compatible with .NET Standard 2.0.